1. the Army and Navy are military branches;

-Brace yourself for the most Jerry Springer biography you’ve ever read.
-Rev. John Padberg, Director of the Institute of Jesuit Resources (!), recounts how a knight once accused Íñigo López (falsely Latinized Ignatius of Loyola) and his brother Pedro López of “roughing up” a man who was trying to steal the latter’s mistress.
+Please make sure you’re seated comfortably and prepared for the most cringe, Jerry Springer “hagiography” you’ve read in your life.
+Rev. John Padberg, S.J., Director of the Institute of Jesuit Resources (!), recounts how a knight once successfully had Íñigo López (falsely Latinized Ignatius of Loyola 🙄, founder of the Compañía de Jesús, questionably Latinized Societas 🙄 etc.) and his brother Pedro López charged with “roughing up” a man who was apparently attempting to chivalrously rescue the latter’s mistress.
 This (sigh, allegedly) took place in Íñigo López’s native town of Azpeitia.

-This ghetto Íñigo López character is apparently the one Roman Catholic “saint with a notarized police record on file” for gang violence in which his gang beat another gang that was trying to take a man’s mistress on behalf of that man’s brother.
-This was, the Jesuit assures the audience, “before his conversion”–and the man clearly did undergo some kind of spiritual transformation–yet this kind of ignoble violence seems a more widespread feature of Jesuit history than Fr.
-Padberg seems eager to discuss.
-The Jesuits stopped allowing “conversos”–Jews and Arabs–about a generation after their founding and up until 1945 (whereupon their fall from Roman Catholic “orthodoxy” began and whereupon the papacy itself weakened [see Second Vatican Council], though arguably the Jesuits were always Nestorians even before they were card-carrying Communists as nearly all are today).
+As a result of these documented incidents this person, who despite his vast influence was never awarded the title of Doctor of the Church unlike a couple of his contemporary countrymen (namely Teresa of Ávila and John of the Cross, both Discalced Carmelites), is claimed even by Jesuits to be the one Roman Catholic “saint with a notarized police record on file,” a police record alleging gang violence with adulterous intent in which his gang beat a rival gang that was attempting to bring Pedro’s mistress back to her family.
+This was, the Jesuit assures the cable TV audience, “before his conversion”–and the man clearly did undergo some kind of spiritual transformation–yet this kind of ignoble violence seems a more widespread feature of Jesuit history than Rev. Padberg seems eager to discuss.
+Also omitted but also well sourced is the fact that about a generation after their founding Rome ordered the Jesuits to refrain from admitting “conversos”–really anyone of any Jewish or Arab heritage–about a generation after their founding and (excepting their apostate and indeed mortally sinful suppression period naturally) up until 1945 (whereupon their fall from Roman Catholic orthodoxy took on a curious sort of chutzpah and whereupon the papacy itself weakened [see Second Vatican Council], though arguably the Jesuits were always Nestorians even before they were card-carrying Communists as nearly all are today).
+Note that López/Loyola, himself halachically Jewish, had something of a mystic or “folk-Christian” fetish for what he ominously termed “Jewish lineage” in perhaps the most Dan Brown terms imaginable.

 Note: to cancel a vow—particularly one made to an unworthy institution or under dubious circumstances (such as deceitfulness or opacity [i.e. secretiveness])—all that is required is full, free and willing renunciation of the organization in question, and an attempt to notify their head honcho…and whoosh!
 Out of your life!